peterjwest/html_validator/README.md

 - Fix problem with frameset as frameset child
 - Fix array methods (map, select etc.) to call as parameter rather than in scope
 - Add a lateral stack to find mistakenly closed unary elements
-- Appended implicit tags don't add child implicit tags
+- Appended implicit tags need to add child implicit tags

 #The Parser